HotWordland/dainty-vscode/readme.md

 # Dainty for Visual Studio Code

-Dainty for Visual Studio Code is a configurable, refined, and balanced color theme using carefully selected colors within the CIELAB color space.
+Dainty is a configurable, refined, and balanced color theme using carefully selected colors within the CIELAB color space.
 It is designed to maximize readability and reduce eye strain.

 _This is a preview version.
 More information will come soon._